kintone/cli-kintone/README.md

 #### Delete specific records

-The specific records can be deleted by specifying the option `--file-path`.
+Specific records can be deleted by specifying the option `--file-path`.

 The value of the `--file-path` must be the path to the CSV file and should meet the following requirements:

-- The file extension should be ".csv"
+- The file extension should be ".csv".
 - The header row of the record number column must be the record number field code which is defined in the target app.
-- If using the app code in the record number,
+- If using the app code in the record number:
-  - Every row should contain the same app code (not mix)
+  - Every row should contain the same app code (not mixed).
   - The app code is equal to the target app's one.

 ## Supported file formats

-cli-kintone supports following formats for both import/export commands.
+cli-kintone supports the following formats for both import & export commands.

 - CSV

-When importing, it determines the format automatically by the extension of the file (specified by `--file-path` option).
+When importing, it automatically determines the format by the file extension (specified by `--file-path` option).

-The detailed formats are as follows:
+More information regarding the formats is as follows:

 ### CSV format